groue/CombineTraits/README.md

     ```
     --------> A single publisher can never publish anything.
-    -----x--> A single publisher can fail.
+    -----x--> A single publisher can fail before publishing an element.
     --o--|--> A single publisher can publish one value and complete.
     ```